Regína at Ingólfsskáli turf longhouse replica in South-Iceland

 Beautifully carved doors in Ingólfsskáli

-Another family-run Viking restaurant can be found in Hafnarfjörður on the Great Reykjavík Area - Fjörukráin at the Viking Village, which I visit often with my guests.
+Another well-known family-run Viking restaurant can be found in Hafnarfjörður in the Great Reykjavík Area - Fjörukráin at the Viking Village, which I visit often with my guests.

 In my opinion, there aren't enough Viking activities in Iceland, so I am glad that there are at least 2 Viking restaurants to choose from :)